-This flexible, cross-curricular educational program gives students an opportunity to do the things that engineers do—identify problems; brainstorm ideas; design solutions; test, retest, and build; and share their results.
+This flexible, cross-curricular educational program gives students an opportunity to do the things that engineers do—identify problems; brainstorm ideas; design solutions; test, retest and build; and share their results.
 This process is called the engineering design process.
-Future City brings the engineering design process directly into the classroom in an engaging way that builds students’ 21st century skills.
+With this at its center, Future City is an engaging way to build students’ 21st century skills.
 Students participating in Future City:

-- Discover different types of engineering and explore career options
+- Discover different types of engineering and explore careers options.

 - Learn how their communities work and become better citizens.

 - Develop strong time management and project management skills.

 Originally created by DiscoverE, Engineers Canada brought Future City to Canada in 2017.
 Engineers Canada and its partners now offer two ways for educators and students to explore engineering through Future City: